 The following illustration shows the light-emitting diodes (LEDs) on the system board.
-For more information about the system-board LEDs, see the Hardware Maintenance Manual and Troubleshooting Guide on the IBM @server Documentation CD.
+For more information about the system-board LEDs, see the Hardware Maintenance Manual and Troubleshooting Guide.

 System-board option connectors

 The following illustration shows the connectors on the system board for user-installable options.